kubernetes/enhancements/keps/sig-scheduling/5677-dra-resource-availability-visibility/README.md

 Dynamic Resource Allocation (DRA) provides a flexible framework for managing specialized hardware resources like GPUs, FPGAs, and other accelerators.
 However, the current implementation lacks visibility into resource availability:

 **Current State:**
-- ResourceSlices publish total capacity of devices in a pool
+- ResourceSlices are cluster-scoped resources that publish total capacity of devices in a pool
 - ResourceClaims are namespaced and track individual allocations
 - Most users cannot see all ResourceClaims consuming resources from a pool (due to namespace boundaries and RBAC)
 - No API-level view of "available" vs "allocated" capacity